 The first step is to remove all peeling or chipping paint.
 This task is accomplished using a combination of hand and power tools.
 While we do not attempt to remove ALL of the previous paint, our goal is to remove any existing loose paint, along with any layers that might fail within the next few years.

-Once all the sanding dust and loose paint chips are removed, we hand paint one layer of our oil-based primer.
+Once all the sanding dust and loose paint chips are removed, we hand paint one layer of our Slow-dry oil-based primer.
 This material penetrates into the wood and becomes one with the grain.
 Primers also replenish all the essential oils back into the substrate; in other words, primer keeps the siding from decomposing and returning to nature!

 Essential in the damp Northwest, caulking is a task saved until the primer is fully dry.
 Similar to paint, caulking material adheres better to primer than it does to bare wood. we use premium grade caulking materials to fill any cracks, gaps, joints, nail holes etc.